dgrnbrg/appdaemon-configs/README.md

 This code implements the cryptographic identification algorithm, plus some nifty signal processing, to get a pretty reliable indicator of which room a device is in.
 Then, it links multiple devices & a GPS-based device tracker together, to determine which room a person is in, or whether they've left the building.
 It combines multiple devices by assuming that the most recently moved device is being carried, while stationary devices may have been left behind.
+It also fuses data from GPS tracking, BLE passive scans, and door/garage sensors to create better signals for arrival & leaving, even when the GPS tracker breaks.

+**Note** You'll need to use AppDaemon from the `dev` branch, because AppDaemon/appdaemon#1626 hasn't been release to the home assistant addon yet.

 ## Ideas for Use cases